top of page

 • An appropriate hood (to capture the dust at source).

-• A high power fan that provides sufficient airflow for your activity (face-velocity calculations may be required).
+• A high power fan that provides sufficient airflow for your activity.

-• An appropriate filter (you will need a HEPA filter for silica dust - capturing 99.97% of particulate).
+• An appropriate filter (you will need a HEPA filter for Silica dust).

 • Ducting to connect each part of the system.